Mikael-Braun/CyberSecurity/PicoCTF/README.md

 2. Explore beginner tracks and tutorials if you are new to cybersecurity.
 3. Start with basic categories (forensics, web, cryptography, reversing, binary exploitation, pwn, misc).
 4. Use common tools: browser DevTools, `strings`, `file`, `gdb`/`radare2`, `binwalk`, `curl`, `netcat`, Python, and text-processing utilities.
-5. Work through challenges at your own pace — many include hints and progressive scoring.
+5. Work through challenges at your own pace, many include hints and progressive scoring.

 ---